zaproxy/zaproxy-website/site/content/blog/2021-08-20-zap-fileupload-addon/index.md

 - Remote Code Execution by uploading JSP and its variants
 - No virus scan.

-The FileUpload add-on is currently in ZAP Marketplace.
+The FileUpload add-on is currently available in ZAP Marketplace.
 For more information please visit [FileUpload addon](https://github.com/SasanLabs/owasp-zap-fileupload-addon)

 For detailed information on FileUpload add-on configuration see the following video: {{< youtube uuid="3bHjrpbLQmA" >}}